personium/legacy-docs/en/software-developer/build_development_environment.md

 Access http://localhost:8161 in the browser.
 The startup will be successful when the management screen is displayed.

-### Startup confirmation for development server
+### 3. Startup confirmation for development server
 In Eclipse, right-click the [personium-core] project -> select [Run] -> [Run on Server].

-For the first time, add the server of Tomcat 9 with the definition of the new server and execute it.
+The server selects and runs the Tomcat9 server added by default.

 > \* Starting Tomcat 9 may cause a startup error to exceed the timeout time.
 Please change the timeout time at Tomcat startup in Eclipse.